kokkos/kokkos-kernels/README.md

 ````
 spack install kokkos-kernels ^kokkos@5.0+cuda
 ````
-The carat `^` specifies an exact dependency configuration, which in this case activates CUDA and CUDA_UVM.
-For a complete list of tunable Kokkos options, run
+The carat `^` specifies an exact dependency configuration, which in this case activates CUDA For a complete list of tunable Kokkos options, run
 ````
 spack info kokkos